New U.S. migrant detention center to be run by firm criticized by advocates

-WASHINGTON (Reuters) - U.S. officials on Tuesday announced plans to open a detention facility to house migrant Central American women and children which will be run by Corrections Corporation of America (CCA), a company that has been criticized by civil rights groups for conditions at other facilities it operates.
+WASHINGTON, Sept 23 (Reuters) - U.S. officials on Tuesday announced plans to open a detention facility to house migrant Central American women and children to be run by Corrections Corporation of America, a company criticized by rights groups for conditions at other facilities it operates.

-The new facility, to be built in Dilley, Texas, southwest of San Antonio, will be the fourth facility designed to hold apprehended Central Americans awaiting immigration court hearings as U.S. officials move to stem the surge of immigrants who have recently crossed the southwest U.S. border.
+The new facility, to be built in Dilley, Texas, southwest of San Antonio, will be run by CCA through a contract with the city.

-The American Civil Liberties Union won a settlement in 2007 on behalf of children detained at CCA’s T. Don Hutto Residential Center, also in Texas, which the rights group said had prison-like conditions.
+The American Civil Liberties Union won a settlement with CCA in 2007 over prison-like conditions for migrant children at its T. Don Hutto Residential Center, also in Texas.
 The ACLU also documented sexual abuse of women in the same facility in 2011.

-A spokesman for CCA, Steven Owen, said the company has adapted to new rules and regulations that have come as a result of such lawsuits and investigations.

-“We’ve always been committed to providing safe, humane, secure environments that meet or exceed the standards of our government partner,” Owen said.

 Joanne Lin, legislative counsel for the ACLU, said it was “bitterly ironic” that CCA would be running the new facility in Dilley.